jorzel/hashnode/cmh09l6le000002kz1cecdgoz.md

 ### Stage 1: Beginner (Play and Flow)

-Lots of play, exploration, and flow.
+Lots of play, exploration, and [flow](https://en.wikipedia.org/wiki/Flow_\(psychology\)).
 You don't need to be good yet—you just need to enjoy it enough to keep going.
 Small wins matter enormously.
 Did I do that?
 I did that!

 You're at the beginning of the path, so proper practice brings fast effects.
 The loop circulates rapidly.
 Progress feels visible.
 This is where you fall in love.